Acacia trigonophylla

-Acacia trigonophylla is a shrub belonging to the genus Acacia.
-It is native to Western Australia.
+Acacia trigonophylla is a flowering shrub in the family Fabaceae.
+It is an upright shrub with angled branches, golden yellow globular flowers and is endemic to Western Australia.

 Description

 The multi-branched pungent shrub is typically 1 to 2.5 m in height with an erect habit.
 The green branchlets are angled from the stem.
 The phyllodes are continuous with branchlets forming narrow triangular wings that are 1 to 6 cm long and 1 to 3 mm wide.
 It blooms between August and November producing yellow flowers.

 Taxonomy

 The species was first formally described by the botanist Carl Meissner in 1848 as part of Johann Georg Christian Lehmann's work Leguminosae.
 Plantae Preissianae.
 It was briefly reclassified as Racosperma trigonophyllum in 2003 by Leslie Pedley before being reverted to the current name in 2006.

 The type specimen was collected by James Drummond in 1844 in the Swan River Colony.

 Plants with shorter phyllodes are often confused with Acacia incurva or Acacia daviesioides.
 A. trigonophylla one of only a few Acacia species in which the aril faces the base of the pod only Acacia dentifera has the same arrangement.